MrSanZz/BoosterX/README.md

 2. git clone https://github.com/MrSanZz/BoosterX
 3. Done

-Or you can manually download it with clicking 'BoosterX.exe' on this repository and then find the download logo and click it.
+Or you can manually download it with clicking 'BoosterX.rar' on this repository and then find the download logo and click it.

 Enjoy!.